-personnel for more than 50% (51%-100%) of the student's instructional day.
+personnel for more than 50% (51%-100%) of the student's instructional day (180

+minutes).

-Compulsory attendance laws and Louisiana Board of Elementary and Secondary Education (BESE) regulations require high school students to be in attendance a minimum of 30,060 minutes (equivalent to 83.5 six hour school days) per semester or 60,120 minutes (equivalent to 167 six-hour school days) a school year for schools not operating on a semester basis in order to be eligible to receive credit for courses taken.
+Compulsory attendance laws and Louisiana Board of Elementary and Secondary Education (BESE) regulations require high school students to be in attendance a minimum of 30,060 minutes (equivalent to 83.5 six-hour school days) per semester or 60,120 minutes (equivalent to 167 six-hour school days) a school year for schools not operating on a semester basis in order to be eligible to receive credit for courses taken.

-Elementary students shall be in attendance a minimum of 60,120 minutes (equivalent to 167 six-hour days) a school year in order to be eligible to receive credit for courses taken.
+Elementary students shall be in attendance a minimum of 60,120 minutes (equivalent to 167 six-hour days) a school year to be eligible to receive credit for courses taken.
 Students in danger of failing due to excessive absences may be allowed to make up missed time in class sessions held outside the regular class time.
 The make up sessions must be completed before the end of the current semester and all other applicable policies must be met.

-Schools shall administer attendance regulations in accordance with state and locally
+Schools shall administer attendance regulations by state and locally

 adopted policies.

 Students shall be expected to be in attendance every student activity day

 scheduled by the local educational governing authority.

 Elementary and Middle School students cannot miss more than 13 days to be given credit for the year’s work.
-Exception can be made only in the event of extended personal illness as verified by a physician or other extenuating circumstances approved by the Tangipahoa Parish School System Supervisor of Child Welfare and Attendance/Dean of the College of Education.
+An exception can be made only in the event of extended personal illness as verified by a physician or other extenuating circumstances approved by the Tangipahoa Parish School System Supervisor of Child Welfare and Attendance/Dean of the College of Education.

 The principal may require a certificate from practicing physicians substantiating all illnesses.
 He or she may also require written evidence from church activities relative to required religious observances.

 The initial appeal of a grade of no credit (N/C) shall be made to the Pupil Performance Committee at each school.
 Students may appeal their decision to the Dean of College of Education.
 The Dean’s decision is final.
 The committee and the Dean can make exceptions to the attendance regulations only for the following extenuating circumstances: